Lost Traffic Ticket in OklahomaPage OverviewSUMMARY: How to Find Lost Oklahoma Traffic Ticket Information

 A phone call is required for all other courts.
 Learn more by reading below.

-- Determine where you were ticketed.
+- Determine where you received your OK traffic ticket.
 If you don't recall the town or city, pinpoint the county.

 After tracking down the court, ask the court clerk on how to proceed with entering a plea.

-You will need to act fast.
-All tickets are time sensitive, requiring a response within a designated period of time.
+Once you obtain your lost traffic ticket information, you will need to act fast.
+All OK traffic tickets are time sensitive, requiring a response within a designated period of time.
 If you miss the ticket's arraignment date, the Oklahoma Department of Public Safety (DPS) will suspend your OK driver's license and the court may issue a bench warrant for your arrest.

 With this in mind, you must enter one of three pleas: